dannguy1/OPMAS/SETUP.md

 ## Notes
 1. Replace `your-org` in the repository URLs with your actual GitHub organization/username
 2. Update the contact information in the README.md
-3. Each component (backend, frontend, api) will be developed in its respective feature branch
+3. Each component (core, ui, api) will be developed in its respective feature branch
 4. The main branch will contain the stable, integrated version of all components
 5. Consider using Git LFS for large files if needed